-Step 3: Click on the Insert option in the menu bar.
+Step 3: Click on the Insert option in the menu bar and select Audio.

-Step 6: Hit the Select button at the bottom and you will see the audio clip right into the Slides.
+Step 5: Hit the Select button at the bottom, and you will see the audio clip right into the Slides.

-Before you finalize the presentation, you need to go through the customization options on offer.
+Before you finalize the presentation, you need to review the customization options.
 Let’s take a look at them.

 1. Autoplay Audio